steveghee/OCTO_Studio_extensions/README.md

 The sxsl2 specification can be found here (TODO: link to be provided)

-The widget will display the instruction control UI, including any 2d (image, video) references.
+The widget will display the instruction control UI, including any 2d (image, video, pdf) references.
 Click the 'next' (arrow) button to advance through the actions.

 Step List property holds a reference to the list of valid steps that can be visited.
 You can bind this to a list/repeater widget, and clck on an item to jump to that step.